| |

 18 Comments

-4. Oh I love that story!
+2. Oh I love that story!
 I have fond memories of my grandmother too and of course they are food related.
-That sauce sounds out of this world and comes at the perfect time…. summer ice cream eating.
+That sauce is out of this world and comes at the perfect time.

-5. Your Grandmother sounds adorable….. and what wonderful memories she created for you both ?
-The caramel sauce sounds delicious too!
-Chocolate and nut or sesame and honey gelato are my favourite kind of ice cream ?
+3. Your Grandmother sounds adorable….. and what wonderful memories she created for you both.
+The caramel sauce was delicious on chocolate and honey gelato.

-6. Great recipe, I will put it on top of my favorite vanilla ice cream from our friend Carmine of Dolce Italia in Saint Paul de Vence.
-Christopher, what were you thinking?
-How can you top it with just a drop?
+4. Great recipe, I put it on top of my favorite vanilla ice cream from our friend Carmine of Dolce Italia in Saint Paul de Vence.

 Leave a Reply